vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

 step 18: Binary trees (traversals , medium and hard problem)
     a) traversals
-        -[] introduction to trees
+        -[X] introduction to trees
-        -[] binary tree representation in C++
+        -[X] binary tree representation in C++
-        -[] binary tree traversal in binary tree
+        -[X] binary tree traversal in binary tree
-        -[] preorder traversal of a binary tree
+        -[X] preorder traversal of a binary tree
-        -[] inorder traversal of a binary tree
+        -[X] inorder traversal of a binary tree
-        -[] postorder traversal of a binary tree
+        -[X] postorder traversal of a binary tree
-        -[] level order traversal in a spiral form
-        -[] iterative preorder traversal of binary tree -[] iterative inorder traversal of binary tree -[] post order traversal of binary tree using 2 stacks
+        -[X] level order traversal in a spiral form -[] iterative preorder traversal of binary tree -[] iterative inorder traversal of binary tree -[] post order traversal of binary tree using 2 stacks